attack68/rateslib/docs/source/i_about.rst

 make technical and complex financial instrument analysis easily accessible and consumable.
 This philosophy has shaped the the entire design and API architecture of *rateslib*.

-For example, this library will not add esoteric or complex algorithms for valuing a financial instrument.
+For example, this library will not add esoteric and non-standard algorithms for valuing a financial instrument.
 Although doing so satisfies the philosophy of maximising flexibility, every addition adds documentation obfuscation, uncertainty about market practice and likely extends parameter numbers.
 It breaks the philosophy.

-On the other hand this library will allow various *Curve* construction interpolation algorithms because these are market standard and their parametrisation is simple and well documented, and these have considerable impact on all users.
-It satisfies the philosophy.

 2) Prioritise sensitivities above valuation